-The most common occupations in this industry are related to sales and finance: sales representatives, wholesale and manufacturing, except technical and scientific products ($67,170); sales representatives, wholesale and manufacturing, technical and scientific products ($100,230); sales managers ($126,340); and financial specialists ($71,980).
+The most common occupations in this industry are related to sales and finance: sales representatives, wholesale and manufacturing, except technical and scientific products, ($71,760); sales representatives, wholesale and manufacturing, technical and scientific products ($105,440); sales managers ($127,030); and financial specialists ($84,340).

 Securities, Commodity Contracts, and Other Financial Investments

 Industries in the securities, commodity contracts, and other financial investments and related activities group are establishments that are primarily engaged in one of the following: underwriting securities issues or making markets for securities and commodities; acting as brokers between buyers and sellers of securities and commodities; providing securities and commodity exchange services; or providing other services, such as managing portfolios of assets; providing investment advice; and trust, fiduciary, and custody services.

-More than 1,000 of these firms are located in Oregon, employing 5,897 workers.
-Though a relatively small industry, the average wage in 2018 was an impressive $136,105 a year.
-Job growth has been moderately strong in the past few years, growing by 26 percent from 2010 to 2018.
+There are over a thousand of these firms in Oregon, employing 5,990 workers.
+Though a relatively small industry, the average wage in 2019 was an impressive $137,000 a year.
+Job growth has been moderately strong in the past few years, growing by 28 percent from 2010 to 2019.
 Some of the best known firms in Oregon in this sector are major financial firms with branches in Oregon: Merrill Lynch, Morgan Stanley, Edward Jones, and Wachovia.
 There are also some local investment firms and public pension management companies included.

 Management of Companies

-The management of companies sector includes establishments that hold the securities of companies and enterprises for the purpose of owning a controlling interest or influencing management decisions; or establishments that administer, oversee, and manage establishments of the company or enterprise and that normally undertake the strategic or organizational planning and decision making role of the company or enterprise.
+The management of companies sector comprises: establishments that hold the securities of companies and enterprises for the purpose of owning a controlling interest or influencing management decisions; or establishments that administer, oversee, and manage establishments of the company or enterprise and that normally undertake the strategic or organizational planning and decision making role of the company or enterprise.
 Establishments in this sector perform essential activities that are often undertaken, in-house, by establishments in many sectors of the economy.
 By consolidating the performance of these activities of the enterprise at one establishment, economies of scale are achieved.